Type of Hong Kong companies

 Almost all of the small to medium-sized companies in Hong Kong are established as a private company limited by shares.
 Due to its many benefits, this type of Hong Kong company is chosen the most as compared to the limited partnership and the sole proprietorship.

-The shareholders can also obtain a dividend corresponding the respective percentage of the shareholding in the organization.
+The shareholders can also obtain a dividend corresponding to the respective percentage of the shareholding in the organization.
 If there is any loss in the business, the shareholders will lose all the investment only up to the amount of shares that they had put in the company.

 Public Limited Company